uyuni-project/uyuni-rfc/accepted/0000-sle-micro-reboot-action.md

 # Alternatives
 [alternatives]: #alternatives

-- Create a `suma` reboot method for `transactional-update`.
-If the user configure the system to use any other method, reboot wouldn't be allowed in Suma to avoid undesired behavior.
-This alternative would make it necessary to patch `transactional-update` and the only benefit seems to be having a guarantee that Suma only try to perform reboot if it is in control of it.
+- Create a `suma` or `uyuni` reboot method for `transactional-update`.
+In the current proposal, SUSE Manager will trigger reboots via systemd method in order to perform the reboot immediately.
+But, if Suma is a reboot method, all reboots must go through it, including when a user connects to the client via ssh and runs transactional-update reboot.
+That requires Suma to keep track of requested reboots.
+If the user configure the system to use any other method, reboot shouldn't be allowed in Suma to avoid undesired behavior.
+This alternative would make it necessary to patch `transactional-update` and the main benefit seems to be having a guarantee that Suma only try to perform reboot if it is in full control of this action.

 # Unresolved questions
 [unresolved]: #unresolved-questions